-Since 2003, Healy Consultants Group PLC assists our Clients with the A to Z of business setup in Kuwait including i) company incorporation ii) corporate bank account opening iii) regulatory licensing (when required) and iv) virtual office services.
+Since 2003, Healy Consultants Group assists our Clients with the A to Z of business setup in Kuwait including i) company incorporation ii) corporate bank account opening iii) regulatory licensing (when required) and iv) virtual office services.

 See below further information on the steps to register a new business in Kuwait.

-- Consultation phase: Healy Consultants Group PLC understands our Client’s business and goals in Kuwait and then determines the optimal corporate structure for our Client to accomplish the same.
+- Consultation phase: Healy Consultants Group understands our Client’s business and goals in Kuwait and then determines the optimal corporate structure for our Client to accomplish the same.

-- Planning phase: Healy Consultants Group PLC will plan our Client’s engagement from A to Z and prepare a detailed project plan for the Kuwait business setup, outlining each step towards completion of the engagement.
+- Planning phase: Healy Consultants Group will plan our Client’s engagement from A to Z and prepare a detailed project plan for the Kuwait business setup, outlining each step towards completion of the engagement.